cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 ## Insights
 #### Best Predictive Features:
 * Grade Number, Square Footage of the Home (sqft_above_log), Bathrooms, Bedrooms are the highest correlated with price.
 These features make up for 40% of the variance in the taregt variable price.
-Adding on when you consider the location of a home it increases to about 70% of the variance in price.
+Adding on when you consider the location of a home it can potentially increase to about 70% of the variance in price.
 All of the features that include aspects of a home such as sqft or bathrooms, bedrooms, garage, etc are positive coefficients in the models.
 However, when you factor in a homes location, it can negatively impact a homes value.
 Location is an imporatnt factor to consider for home.

 ## Conclusion